 The Google Analytics code is a small JavaScript snippet that you add to your website, so Google can collect and present data about how website visitors interact with your website and its content.

-In short, this code connects your website to your Google Analytics account and therefore allows you to monitor different analytic metrics such as page views, bounce rate, session duration, traffic sources, user demographics, purchases, and numerous more.
+In short, this code connects your website to your Google Analytics account and therefore allows you to monitor different analytics metrics such as page views, bounce rate, session duration, traffic sources, user demographics, purchases, and many more.
 If you are interested in the topic, then find out more about the most important website metrics.

 The Google Analytics code includes a unique measurement ID that identifies your own Google account and the particular website you are working on, so GA4 knows to which account to send the specific data gathered from a specific website.